 Dr. Roofian and his experienced medical team successfully treat patients with CRPS/RSD without the use of habit-forming opioids.
 Instead, Dr. Roofian treats these symptoms with ketamine infusion therapy.
 Ketamine, which is intravenously introduced to your body, interferes with the receptors in your brain that manage pain.

 Ketamine interrupts these receptors and causes them to “reboot” so your perception of pain changes.
 The results are often immediate and long-lasting.
 Dr. Roofian tailors a treatment protocol to your specific needs so you get the maximum benefit and can finally get relief from disabling and frustrating symptoms.

-Call one of the Los Angeles-area locations in Chula Vista, Tarzana, or Beverly Hills, California, or schedule a consultation online to learn more about ketamine therapy for CRPS/RSD.
+Call the Los Angeles-area location in Tarzana, or Beverly Hills, California, or schedule a consultation online to learn more about ketamine therapy for CRPS/RSD.

 We understand your pain and provide quick relief.